ka9q/ka9q-radio/docs/ka9q-radio.md

 discussion in airspy.md for further details.

 **ttl** Integer; default 1.
 Not valid in *modes.conf*.
 Sets the IP Time-to_Live field for all outgoing packets.
-See the discussion in airspy.md.

-**fft-threads** Integer; default 1.
+**fft-threads** Integer; default 2.
 Valid only in [global].
-Sets the number of threads to be used by FFTW3 for the forward FFT shared by all the receiver channels.
-I added this when I thought multithreading was necessary to make *radiod* run in real time on the Raspberry Pi 4;
+Sets the FFT "worker" threads used for the forward FFT shared by all the receiver channels.
-having found other ways to improve performance I recommend the default except for experimenting.
-Multithreading FFTW3 may decrease the latency of each FFT, but at the cost of greater total CPU time across all cores.

 **rtcp** Boolean; default off.
 Valid only in [global].
 Enable the Real Time Protcol (RTP) Control protocol.
 Incomplete and experimental;